Acceleron66/CitrusOS/README.md

 If you would like the custom prompt, replace your current ~/.bashrc with the code I've supplied

+## Big Bugs

+- Citrusfiles cannot open certain types of files
+- Listusers does not have any authority checks - Only use this for development if you trus other users on your desktop

 ## Features

 - Custom Citrus shell